- <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/45642_FIYS_Field_Trip.rev.1531246209.jpg)"/>

 - <div style="background-image:url(/live/image/gid/84/width/1600/height/300/crop/1/5986_screen_shot_2016-11-30_at_3.27.37_pm.rev.1480543045.png)"/>

 Services for Students with Disabilities

 At Lake Forest College, we believe that all of our students are entitled to an equal opportunity to access and benefit from our programs and services.
-The Learning and Teaching Center (LTC) and the Health and Wellness Center collaborate to coordinate services for students with disabilities to help make this belief a reality.
+The Center for Academic Success and the Health and Wellness Center collaborate to coordinate services for students with disabilities to help make this belief a reality.

 If you have an IEP or 504 plan and/or if you have been diagnosed with a disability or medical condition that affects you as a student, it’s not too early to start thinking about what accommodations you may need or to start asking how the process works at Lake Forest College.
 The earlier you start this process, the better informed you will be.